instructure/ims-lti/README.md

 If your TP provides some kind of assessment service you can write grades back to the TC.
 This is documented in the LTI docs [here](http://www.imsglobal.org/lti/v1p1pd/ltiIMGv1p1pd.html#_Toc309649690).

-You can check whether your the TC is expecting a grade write-back:
+You can check whether the TC is expecting a grade write-back:

 ```ruby
 if provider.outcome_service?